Planica Nordic Centre

 The Planica Nordic Centre (Nordijski center Planica) is a nordic skiing complex located in Planica, Slovenia.
-It consists of one ski flying hill, seven ski jumping hills, and a cross-country skiing track.
+It has one ski flying hill, seven ski jumping hills, and a cross-country skiing track.
 It is the only nordic centre in the world with eight ski jumping hills.
-The complex was officially opened in December 2015.
+The first plans for the Nordic Centre were made in 2006.
+Construction work began in 2011, and the complex was officially opened in December 2015.

 Ski jumping hills

 There are a total of eight ski jumping hills at the Planica Nordic Centre.
-The complex consists of one ski flying hill, one large hill, one normal hill, and five smaller hills intended for youth ski jumpers and children.
+The complex consists of one ski flying hill, one large hill, one normal hill, and five smaller hills for youth ski jumpers and children.

 Letalnica bratov Gorišek

-Letalnica bratov Gorišek is the biggest of eight hills located at the Planica Nordic Centre, and is used for ski flying events.
+Letalnica bratov Gorišek is the biggest of eight hills at the Planica Nordic Centre, and is used for ski flying events.
 It was built in 1969 by Vlado and Janez Gorišek.
-Since its opening, a total of 28 world records were set at the venue.
+Since its opening, a total of 29 world records have been set at the venue.
 In 1994, Toni Nieminen landed at 203 m and became the first man in history to jump over 200 metres.
 The hill hosted the FIS Ski Flying World Championships on seven occasions, most recently in 2020.

 The world's steepest zip line with an average incline of 38 degrees opened at the hill in September 2015.